kvs1995/HWK3_PasswordGenerator/README.md

   5. Answer each prompt > input should be validated and at least one character type should be selected
   6. After all prompts are answered > a password is generated that matches the selected criteria.
   7. When password is generated > password is either displayed in an alet or written to the page.

+The password generator can be found at the link here: https://kvs1995.github.io/HWK3_PasswordGenerator/.